Stormwater Funding Review

 The City invests millions of dollars per year in stormwater services for rural parts of Hamilton, which provides valuable benefits to the rural community.
 Right now, much of this work is paid for through City water and wastewater rates.
 But some rural and farm owners do not pay into this funding system.
 We believe that a fair solution would be to have all property owners contribute through the stormwater fee.
 This way, everyone helps pay for managing stormwater, whether you live in downtown or rural Hamilton.

-Since many farms have both a house and outbuildings, the stormwater fee for those properties will be calculated using a hybrid approach.
+Since many agricultural properties have both a house and outbuildings, the stormwater fee for those properties will be calculated using a hybrid approach.
 The house will be charged the residential fee, and the outbuildings will be charged as non-residential.

-The actual rates for the stormwater fee will be decided by City Council at the end of 2025.
-Like other properties in Hamilton, residential-only rural properties would be eligible for the approved subsidies, and farms would be eligible for the approved Green Space Credit.
+Like other properties in Hamilton, residential-only rural properties would be eligible for the Rain Ready Rebate program offered through Green Venture, and farms would be eligible for the approved Green Space Credit.

 Not only do ditches and culverts serve municipal roads used to access rural properties, but they also serve private roads and overland flow from rural properties.
 They also convey run-off from rural driveways and rural green spaces when the ground is saturated or frozen.